BIGJRA/BIGJRA.github.io/reborn.md

 ## Grand Hall

 As soon as you're off the train, you'll have a conversation with Ame and Julia.
 I won't be explaining story events much at all in this walkthrough.
 This conversation does quietly show off a mechanic in Pokemon Reborn: relationship points!
 Certain dialogue triggers and events will make certain characters like you more or less.
 What do they do?
 [Ame's Devblog post](https://www.rebornevo.com/pr/development/records/about-relationship-points-r83/) explains it pretty well, so you can read that to decide if you want to care about them or not.
+Whenever a choice is not listed, it has no effect on the points.

 Relationship Point Choices:
 - Yes (+1 Julia)
-- No (Neutral)

 Immediately down from your starting position, in a rock you'll find a hidden *Normal Gem*.
 There are tons of hidden items in this game, and we won't get the Itemfinder for another two badges or so.
 I will try my best to explain the positions of all the hidden items that I can until then.